opennorth/represent-boundaries/README.md

 * [GovTrack.us](https://www.govtrack.us/congress/members) helps track the activities of the United States Congress and uses Represent Boundaries to help people find their members of Congress.
 * [ANCFinder.org](http://ancfinder.org/) helps Washington, DC residents discover and participate in their Advisory Neighborhood Commissions.

+Represent Boundaries is one of many [Poplus Components](http://poplus.org/components/): independent pieces of software developed to solve a range of common problems encountered when building civic and democratic websites.
+[Check out the other components.](http://poplus.org/components/current/)

 ## Install

 Represent Boundaries requires Python 2.7 or 3.3 and PostGIS.
 If you are unfamiliar with PostGIS and use OS X, install [Xcode](https://itunes.apple.com/us/app/xcode/id497799835), [Homebrew](https://github.com/opennorth/opennorth.ca/wiki/Python-Quick-Start:-OS-X#homebrew), [Python](https://github.com/opennorth/opennorth.ca/wiki/Python-Quick-Start:-OS-X#python-and-virtualenv) and [PostGIS](https://github.com/opennorth/opennorth.ca/wiki/Python-Quick-Start:-OS-X#gdal-and-postgis).
 The last instructions to create a PostGIS template database are similar on Linux.